cracker-monkey/shambles-haxx/README.md

 Utility tool for Roblox
 ---
-developed by office, J. and cracker monkey.
+developed by office, J. and cracker monkey and help from Invaded.